-The discovery of Gold in the Sacramento hills brought an onslaught on ships of all kinds into the previously sleepy San Francisco Bay.
-At first, runners positioned on the remote dunes at the city’s north-westernmost corner would spot ships, and head for the center of town to notify officials and merchants of incoming traffic.
+The discovery of gold in the Sacramento hills brought an onslaught of ships of all kinds into the previously sleepy San Francisco Bay.
+At first, runners positioned on the remote dunes at the city’s northwestern corner would spot ships and head for the center of town to notify officials and merchants of incoming traffic.
 It became clear very early on that a more effective method of notification was needed.

 In this era before the telegraph, the city’s hilltops were claimed for a series of semaphore stations, with an outermost outlook at Land’s End, then known as Point Lobos.
 The station tenders would watch the Golden Gate, and signal the arrival and type of incoming ships using visual flag signals.

 In 1853, telegraph lines were installed between the relay stations, replacing the semaphore system.

 Built in 1927, the little octagon building now hidden in trees at Land’s End was at least the third lookout station at Land’s End.
 It replaced an 1889 building, located near the present site of the USS San Francisco Memorial, which was removed to make way for a scenic overlook.
 It was officially known as the Point Lobos Marine Exchange Lookout Station.